Clink123/arduinogamesplatform/README.md

 The website lets players record scores to see who wins!
 ________________________________________________________________________________

-Diagram from the circuit is comeing soon!
+Diagram from the circuit is coming soon!